jaejun-lee/Like_for_Like_Sale_Analysis/README.md

 </p>
 <p> tru b SPOR Distribution </p>

-<p> brand_code is easy to interprete but, SPOR distibution within some cluster do not form pattern, or right skewed with long tail.
-There needs to sub cluster to improve SPOR distribution.</P>
+<p> brand_code is easy to interpret but, SPOR distribution within does not form a pattern for several clusters and The largest cluster, hilto, is right-skewed with a long tail.
+There needs to sub-cluster to improve SPOR distribution.</P>

 ## Prediction Performance of brand_code